Ilanz/Glion: Ilanz

 Ilanz is first mentioned in 765 as Iliande.
 Ilanz became the capital of the newly formed Grey League in 1395.
-The Grey League was the second of Three Leagues which eventually formed canton Graubünden.
+The Grey League was the second of Three Leagues which eventually formed canton Grisons.
 Johannes von Ilanz, the Abbott of Disentis, was among the three nobles instrumental in creating this "eternal alliance."

 Ilanz has a special place in the history of the Protestant Reformation.
 In the 1520s, the Diet of Ilanz declared that citizens of the Three Leagues should be free to choose between Catholicism and the Protestant forms of Christianity rising to the fore.
 These and other events resulted in a counter-reformation within the Swiss Confederation that reversed many of the gains of the Reformation in Switzerland.

 Pigniu

 Pigniu was probably settled from Andiast.
 The name Pingyow first appears in 1403.
 The German name Panix is first mentioned in 1522.
 Until 1984 Pigniu was known as Pigniu/Panix.

 The Church of St. Valentin was dedicated in 1465 and was a popular goal of pilgrimages.
 Until 1667, Pigniu had its parish.

 On 7 October 1799, the Russian Army under command of Field Marshal Suvorov crossed the Pigniu pass.